Dashboard Camera Buyer’s Guide 2018

 The ultimate resolution standard today is available in dash cams like the Dome D201, which is one of the first to support 1440p (2560 x 1440 pixels).
 Check out the video below to see the quality, perfect for showing off your cool trips or stunts.
 This dash cam runs for just over $100, which makes videographers and those of us that appreciate clarity very excited.

 Size matters in this case.
-Most people prefer a smaller, more discrete dashboard camera.
-They are less noticeable in the event of theft, and they don’t obstruct your view as much while driving.
+Most people prefer a smaller, more hidden dash camera.
+They are less noticeable in the event of theft, and a small dash cam won’t obstruct your view as much while driving.
 Black is by far the most common color and keeps your gadget low profile.

 Night Video Quality